lazee/freemarker-java-8/README.md

 #### :ballot_box_with_check: java.time.ZonedOffset

+Methods for formatting the ZoneOffset display name.
+You can override the textstyle with one of these values:

+- FULL
+- FULL_STANDALONE
+- SHORT
+- SHORT_STANDALONE
+- NARROW
+- NARROW_STANDALONE

-Prints the ZoneOffset display name.
-You can override the textstyle with one of these values [FULL, FULL_STANDALONE, SHORT, SHORT_STANDALONE, NARROW and NARROW_STANDALONE].
-You can also override the locale, but Java only seems to have locale support for a few languages.</p></td>
+ You can also override the locale, but Java only seems to have locale support for a few languages.

 ##### Methods

 - format()
 - format(textStyle)

-##### Example
+##### Examples

 ```freemarker
 ${myzoneoffset.format()}